 What are the differences in birth control pills?
 I switched from Ortho-Tri cyclen to Alesse after asking my doctor for a lighter dose of estrogen, but have been told by friends that Nordette has the least amount and is the most effective.
 With all the news of hormones negatively affecting women's health, I'm very concerned.

-- Progestin-only pill: Also called the "minipill," the progestin-only pill is usually prescribed when women using the combo pill want to decrease some of the side effects associated with estrogen or when life changes (beginning to nurse a child, for example) hinder using synthetic estrogen.
-Early on, progestin-only pills can cause more irregular menstruation than the combination pill, usually decreasing the number of periods for about the first year.
-Progestin-only pills have seen less airtime also because other progestin-only methods exist that have become more popular, including Depo-Provera and intrauterine devices (IUDs).
+- Progestin-only pill: Also called the minipill, this is usually prescribed to decrease some of the side effects associated with estrogen or if there are health conditions or life changes, such as needing to breastfeed, that no longer allow for synthetic estrogen as an option.
+Progestin-only pills may initially cause more irregular menstruation, decreasing the number of periods for the first year.
+Other progestin-only contraceptive options include the contraceptive shot and some intrauterine devices (IUDs).

 Because each of these has a different amount and type of synthetic estrogen and progestin, it makes comparing pills complicated.
 However, most birth control pills nowadays contain less estrogen than previous versions, with current formulas containing about 20 to 30 micrograms, compared to pills of the past which may have had more than 50 micrograms.
 Additionally, some pills are taken in 21-day or 28-day cycles, while others, called extended-cycle birth control pills, are taken in 84-day cycles.
 This increases the amount of time between each period of withdrawal bleeding, occurring only every three months, compared to every month.
 Just as pills can have different amounts of hormones, the number of days the pill is taken in a cycle may also affect comparisons.